agjftucker/exists-unique/README.md

 To interact with the contents of this repository you will need some familiarity with [the Lean 3 theorem prover and its mathematical library](https://leanprover-community.github.io/).
 You will also need a suitable environment.
-One potentially cheap (browser-only) way to get up and running is by clicking on this button.
+One potentially cheap (browser only) way to get up and running is by clicking on this button.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)

-A better way is to install Lean and its community tools on your computer using [these instructions](https://leanprover-community.github.io/get_started.html).
+A better way is to install VS Code with Lean and community tools on your computer using [these instructions](https://leanprover-community.github.io/get_started.html).
-With a little luck you will then be able to run the following from the command line.
+You will then be able to run the following from the command line.

 ```
 leanproject get agjftucker/exists-unique